istio/istio.io/content/en/docs/releases/bugs/index.md

 ## Documentation bugs

 Search our [documentation issue database](https://github.com/istio/istio.io/issues/) to see if we already know about your problem and learn about when we think we can fix it.
-If you don't find your problem in the database, please navigate to the page with the problem, then select the gear menu at the top right of this page, and finally chose *Report a Site Bug*.
+If you don't find your problem in the database, please [report the issue there](https://github.com/istio/istio.io/issues/new).
+If you want to submit a proposed edit to a page, you will find an "Edit this Page on GitHub" link at the bottom right of every page.